 • What if I don't have, or I lost, the password?

 If it's during camp hours, contact our Assistant Director Chloe at (323) 528-7405 or firstname.lastname@example.org.
 Texting her will be much faster than email.
 If it's after camp hours, email us and we'll get it to you right away.

 • How will this new online format work?
 How will they attend class?

 Once your camper has logged onto the session's webpage, they'll be in charge of entering and exiting their different classes, based upon their group's schedule.
 For quick reference, both the groups' schedules and the group lists are super easy to find on the session's webpage.
 (So hopefully nobody will ever not know what group their in, or what class they're supposed to go to next!)
 The teachers will not travel with the campers from class to class, but will instead be waiting for them in their own specialized classroom.
 It's rather similar to high school in this respect.
-You can take a tour of the Session One webpage here, or watch a video of an example class here.
+You can take a TOUR of an example session here, or watch a video of an example class here.

 • Where are the Zoom links for my child to attend classes?

 All of the links can be found on the session's webpage.
 They are embedded into the names of the classes, as well as the black and red pictures that are associated with each one.
 All you have to do is click on the name or picture and you're good to go!
-You can take a tour of the Session One webpage here.
+You can take a TOUR of an example session here.

 • Will they need to switch from class to class themselves, or will the teacher do it?